 The midsole of this shoe offers some nice cushioning without being bulky as well as some light stability.
-The dual-density EVA cushion is placed strategically throughout the midsole to help with pronation control and there is additional cushioning in the heel to help with impact related injuries.
-While there is cushion where you need it most, it does have a very minimalist feeling.
+The dual-density EVA cushion is placed strategically throughout the midsole to help with pronation control and there is additional cushioning in the heel to help with impact-related injuries.
+While there is cushioning where you need it most, it does have a very minimalist feeling.
 The forefoot area is quite flexible, great for toeing off and also sticking to difficult terrain.

 These shoes weigh in at about 10oz per shoe for men, which is a little heavier than many shoes on the market these days.
 However, they don’t feel as heavy as they are.
 Because the lacing system does such a great job of locking your foot in, you can move quickly and nimbly over difficult terrain.

 The non Gore-Tex version of the Salomon Speedcross